-NMVOC emissions from mechanical wood industry are calculated with activity data from Finnish Forest Federation (FFIF) and emission factors from NPI and FFIF presented in Table 4.97.
+NMVOC emissions from mechanical wood industry are calculated with activity data from Finnish Forest Federation (FFIF) and emission factors from NPI and FFIF presented in Tables 4.100 a and b.
 In addition, NMVOCs are reported by several plants according their monitoring requirements to supervising authorities and available in VAHTI.